 - Automated detection and classification of military assets and activity

-- Deep relationships with French and European defense institutions
+- Strong relationships with French and European defense institutions

 - Now backed by Safran’s resources, R&D budget, and defense market access